 Global Transaction ID (GTID) is one of the most compelling new features of MySQL 5.6.
 It is also one of the trickiest to deploy to an existing large-scale environment.
 This talk will cover every aspect of how and why we adopted GTID at Facebook, including: * Benefits and use-cases * Comparison of different GTID implementations * A failover technique to easily replay missing transactions on replicas * Combining GTID with semi-synchronous replication * Changes we made to Facebook's version of the MySQL Server to simplify deployment, fix crash-safety, improve slave reconnection performance, and more * Operational rollout and automation across many thousands of MySQL instances This session is geared towards DBAs and database engineers.
 Attendees will gain a full understanding of how GTID works, why it's beneficial, and how to deploy it at any scale.

 Evan is an independent consultant and software developer, based in New York City.
 He was originally engineer #4 at Tumblr, where he recently returned to direct several backend engineering teams.
 Previously he was a member of Facebook's MySQL Operations team, where he writes automation software supporting the world's largest MySQL fleet, and led development of the company's internal RDS-like database-as-a-service platform.
 Prior to Facebook, Evan was one of Tumblr's first engineers, where he led the Database Engineering team and scaled the site's MySQL backend.
 He is the creator of two open source tools: Jetpants, a shard orchestration toolkit; and Skeema, a schema management system.

 Software Engineer, Facebook

 Santosh is a software engineer at Facebook working on improving MySQL.
-His primary focus is to get replication features like Global Transaction Identifiers, Multi-threaded slave and Semi-sync so they work at Facebook scale efficiently.
+He improved multiple replication features like Global Transaction Identifiers, Multi-threaded slave and Semi-sync so they work at Facebook scale efficiently.
 Before joining Facebook, he graduated from Indian Institute of Technology.

 Database Engineer, Facebook